 By the time they reached the small cottage-like shack in the middle of haphazardly built towers, it was getting quite dark.
 The sky had turned an inky blue.

-“Let me do the talking,” said Denis.
+“Let me do the talking,” said Dennis.
 He opened the front door, which wasn’t locked, and went inside.
 He held the door open for her.

 Britta entered.
 She was in a fairly spacious room with a fireplace burning warmly at one end, and a kitchen area and table at the other.
 A small woman was busy working over the stove.